tw0rmer/project-bingo-final/README.md

 - Create an issue on GitHub
 - Check the FAQ section in the application
 - Review the debugging guide in `DEBUGGING_GUIDE.md`
+- Use debug panels during gameplay for troubleshooting

 ---

 **Built with ❤️ for the bingo community**

-*Ready for production deployment with all critical bugs resolved and comprehensive testing completed.*
+*Ready for production deployment with build issues resolved and visual effects ready for testing.*